taozhengbo/SiK_Multipoint/README.markdown

 # WARNING
-This repository has been merged into the main branh found here -> https://github.com/RFDesign/SiK/tree/SiK_Multipoint
+This repository has been merged into the main branch found here -> https://github.com/RFDesign/SiK/tree/SiK_Multipoint

 As such this is here for historical purposes only and will not be updated anymore.